kamilburda/batcher/docs/sections/Examples.md

 ## I want to export all layers using the image size, not the layer size.

-Uncheck or remove the `Resize to layer size` procedure.
+Uncheck the `Resize to layer size` procedure if it exists.

 ## I want to export only visible layers.